UMM-CSci-3601/intro-to-git/README.md

 You're now done with the first major part of the lab!

+# Editing a simple program

+In this second part each group will make a small change to a simple Java program, `Hellos.java` in the `program` directory.
+Each group will make a small extension to that program in a way that virtually guarantees some sort of merge conflict, so everyone will have the experience of dealing with conflicts.

 ## Creating a branch

-`git` branches are a great tool for isolating work (in progress) on a particular feature from other on-going work on the project.
+Before we get started on actually editing the program, we want to introduce the concept of _branches_ in `git`, as they are a powerful tool for isolating work (in progress) on a particular feature from other on-going work on the project.
 Creating and working in your own feature branch allows you to commit, save, and share incomplete work without breaking the project for other people.
+This is incredibly valuable; without it you'd be constantly worried about making commits of incomplete work that might mess things up for other people, or worrying that commits from other people in your group might mess up your work.
+If we're serious about _test driven development_, for example, we would frequently find ourselves writing and committing tests before we've written the code that will make those tests pass.
+If we committed those tests to the code that everyone was using, then all of a sudden they'd have breaking tests, the builds would fail, and the _continuous integration_ system would be all shout-y and mad at the whole team.
+If, on the other hand, you commit those tests to your development branch, then it will have no impact on people working in other branches or on the build system, so everything will be nice.

+Every new `git` repository has one default branch called `master`; this is usually where the current "deployed" or "released" version of the project lives, while active development, bug fixes, and the like happen in other development branches that are merged into `master` when that work is deemed "done done" (passes the tests, has been through a code review, etc.).

-To illustrate the use of branches, we'll create a new branch for the creation of each group's contact info page.
-So assuming we still have Pat and Chris, they would create a new branch called something like `pat_chris_info`.
+To illustrate the use of branches, we'll have each group create a new branch for their modification of the shared program.
+Assuming, for example, that we still have Pat and Chris, they would create a new branch called something like `pat_and_chris_greeting`.

 In the command line this would be accomplished with

 ```bash
 git checkout -b <branch_name>
 ```

-so they might use `git checkout -b pat_chris_info` to create the branch for setting up their group's info.
+so they might use `git checkout -b pat_and_chris_greeting` to create the branch for setting up their group's info.

 In IntelliJ IDEA, you can accomplish this through the